 Air accumulation in a hydraulic system will cause erratic action.
 This may appear as pump failure to the inexperienced user.
-For this reason, it is advisable to air bleed each pump before attempting to operate.
-To remove air from the pump, open release valve with the pump in an upright position.
+For this reason, it is advisable to bleed the air from each pump before attempting to operate.
+To remove air from the pump, open the release valve with the pump in an upright position.
 Operate the pump slowly through the full piston stroke about a dozen times.
 Close the release valve.
-Pump should be ready for use.
+The pump should be ready for use.